The Politics

 In Canada:

 In 2017 the Canadian Liberal government cancelled the medical device development program a year before it was to be concluded in 2018.
-No supplement has been re-instated since, meaning medical devices like the CGP are currently left without funding or a development program for the past six years since, and that's pre-COVID.
+No supplement has been re-instated since, meaning medical devices like the CGP are currently left without funding or a development program for the past eight (8) years since, and that's pre-COVID.

 That's messed-up cause all those people died.